 We found that higher income households converted better than lower for this particular campaign (see Figure 1).
 The folks in the 30-40% income range (higher than average) had the best conversion rate and slightly higher cost per conversion than the average for all of Philadelphia.
 We recently added less than 50% average household income with a reduced bid adjustment.
 We’ll review these results moving forward.
 Once you see how different income levels convert you can optimize your campaigns further with bid adjustments.

-Targeting your desired audience within particular geographic area using income is a powerful tool you can use to improve your conversion rates.
+Targeting your desired audience within a particular geographic area using income is a powerful tool you can use to improve your conversion rates.
 Average household income is just the first demographic that Google has rolled out for that purpose.
 Coming soon are gender, age, and parental status which could be used to further refine your campaigns.
 For example one of our dental clients found that 70-80% of his cosmetic customers were female.
-Having the ability to target the gender of his potential customer could significantly boost his conversion rates.
+Having the ability to target the gender of his potential customers could significantly boost his conversion rates.
 Overall, adding more call only campaigns and optimizing with income targeting increased the overall conversion rate from 31.8% to 47.02%.